I am a provider and need to file a claim. Where do I obtain a Proof-of-Claim form and filing instuctions?

 During the claims evaluation period, the Receiver also commences litigation and/or takes whatever other action is necessary to collect and maximize the assets of the receivership estate.
 Please note: it may be several years before distributions, if any, are made in this receivership.
 Distributions of assets are made on a pro rata basis in accordance with the priority of claims which is set out in Section 631.271, Florida Statutes.
 Those whose claims fall into lower priorities are paid only if there is money left after paying the higher priority claims.
 It is too early in the receivership process for the Receiver to provide any estimate as to the timing and/or the pro rata percentage of the distributions, if any, which may be made in this receivership.

-I received a payment from Universal for services provided to one of their members; however, the amount of payment is more than owed.
+I received a payment from Universal Health Care for services provided to one of their members; however, the amount of payment is more than owed.
 What should I do?

 The Receiver will contact you regarding the overpayment.